Dynamic-Capital/Dynamic-Capital/docs/dynamic-quantum-agents-architecture.md

 Operational environments frequently schedule DQA workloads in rapid succession, especially when a downstream agent requires freshly computed insights from an upstream peer.
-To keep these back-to-back cycles efficient:
+To keep these back-to-back cycles efficient and resilient:

-- **Pipeline Stitching**: Chain quantum and classical stages through event-driven queues so that each agent starts immediately after its dependency resolves, minimizing idle time without overloading quantum backends.
+1. **Pipeline Stitching with Guardrails**: Chain quantum and classical stages through event-driven queues so that each agent starts immediately after its dependency resolves.
+Layer circuit-level guardrails—such as maximum depth or qubit count caps—into the dispatcher so that a burst of requests cannot starve other latency-sensitive workloads on shared quantum backends.
-- **State Reuse**: Cache encodings, calibration data, and intermediate classical summaries between cycles to avoid recomputing expensive preparation steps when consecutive jobs share similar inputs.
+2. **State Reuse and Warm Starts**: Cache encodings, calibration data, and intermediate classical summaries between cycles to avoid recomputing expensive preparation steps when consecutive jobs share similar inputs.
+   Combine these caches with versioned metadata so that a rollback to a previous model snapshot automatically invalidates stale artifacts.
-- **Adaptive Throttling**: Monitor queue depth, quantum hardware latency, and SLA commitments; dynamically stagger cycles when contention risks breaching latency budgets while preserving overall throughput.
+3. **Adaptive Throttling and Telemetry**: Continuously monitor queue depth, circuit execution latency, error rates, and SLA adherence.
+Feed those metrics into an autoscaling controller that dynamically staggers cycles when contention risks breaching latency budgets while preserving overall throughput.
+Surface the telemetry through shared dashboards so adjacent teams can coordinate adjustments in real time.
-- **Batch-Aware Scheduling**: When feasible, aggregate compatible circuit executions into composite jobs to amortize setup overhead while keeping per-agent results logically isolated for auditing.
+4. **Batch-Aware Scheduling**: When feasible, aggregate compatible circuit executions into composite jobs to amortize setup overhead while keeping per-agent results logically isolated for auditing.
+Inject synthetic padding or randomized execution order when necessary to reduce the chance of correlated hardware failures across agents targeting the same qubits.
+5. **Failure Containment Playbooks**: Define idempotent retry policies and circuit fallbacks (classical approximations, reduced precision models) so a single agent failure does not cascade across the chain.
+Couple those playbooks with automated incident notifications that include the originating job ID, circuit fingerprint, and the downstream agents affected.

 ---